Prevent Lower Back Pain While Gardening With These Awesome Stretches and Exercises

 Spinal Twist

-The spinal twist can help alleviate tension in the lower back and enhance spinal mobility.
+We love how the spinal twist helps alleviate lower back tension and enhance spinal mobility.

 Begin by lying on your back, drawing your knees into your chest.
-For a ‘T’ shape on either side of your body by extending your arms out.
+Form a ‘T’ shape on either side of your body, and extend your arms out.
 While keeping your shoulders firmly on the ground, slowly lower your knees to one side, creating a twisting motion in your spine while turning your head the opposite way.

 Hold for 15-30 seconds, then gently return to the starting position and prepare for the other side.